 Teaching Note: I don't use slides or scripts in my lectures.
 Instead, I try to promote in-class thought and discussion about our readings, typically through asking questions and being questioned about the reading that you'll have done in your own time.
 I always provide historical context and offer my own interpretations of our texts, and I make my lecture notes and brief "text notes" available to students on the course website.
 But I don't see myself as an information delivery system.
 Rather, I try to model the kind of reflective, questioning, critical readership/studentship stance that I'd like my students to develop.
 I've been told by some that this mode of teaching and learning is outside the norm for political science; by others, that it's perfectly common.
 I mention it here just so everyone knows what to expect, since it may be a more aural/oral style of engagement than some are used to.

 - Demos: How the People Ruled Athens (Princeton University Press, under contract)

 A Short History of Democracy (Princeton University Press, under contract)

-- “Representation in Ancient Greek Democracy” (under review as of October 2020).
+- “Representation in Ancient Greek Democracy."
+Forthcoming, History of Political Thought.

 - “The Popular Courts in Athenian Democracy.”
 (R&R, Journal of Politics).